fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ssh_tunnel_host_http_port=2223wi
 ```

-* **Manager HTTP Port:** HTTP port to which the manager component endpoint will be listening.
+* **Manager HTTP port:** HTTP port to which the manager component endpoint will be listening.
 In order to add the manager to federation and make it available from outside the local network, add the manager http port to your firewall.

 ```bash
 # http port is the Manager Component endpoint port